MeFerdi/groupie-tracker/README.md

 git clone https://learn.zone01kisumu.ke/git/ferdyodhiambo/groupie-tracker.git
 ```

-2. Run the server
+2. To run the server;
-- navigate to the directory
+- navigate to the project directory then:
 ```bash
 cd groupie-tracker
 ```